 - In the table, there is an additional column titled “Version” to help with figuring out which student submitted to which version.

 - The Download Grades button gives you a unified spreadsheet of grades across versions.

 - The Publish Grades button will publish grades for all assignments within the container.

 - You can also email all students using the Compose Email to Students button.

 - For schools with an LMS integration enabled, just like you can link an individual assignment on Gradescope to an LMS assignment, you can publish grades to your LMS from the container as well.
-Navigate to the Assignment Container Settings to link the container to the correct assignment from your LMS.
-Please note that linking a versioning container to an LMS only works if your institution using the LTI 1.0+API version, not LTI 1.3.
-See our LMS Workflow guides for more on LTI versions and using Gradescope in your LMS.
+Link the container to the correct assignment from your LMS.